tiran/defusedxml/README.md

 **DEPRECATED** The module is deprecated and will be removed in a future release.

-lxml is safe against most attack scenarios. [lxml FAQ](https://lxml.de/FAQ.html#how-do-i-use-lxml-safely-as-a-web-service-endpoint) lists additional recommendations for safe parsing, for example counter measures against compression bombs.
-The default parser resolves entities.
-To disable entities, you can use a custom parser object:
+lxml is safe against most attack scenarios. lxml uses `libxml2` for parsing XML.
+The library has builtin mitigations against billion laughs and quadratic blowup attacks.
+The parser allows a limit amount of entity expansions, then fails. lxml also disables network access by default. libxml2 [lxml FAQ](https://lxml.de/FAQ.html#how-do-i-use-lxml-safely-as-a-web-service-endpoint) lists additional recommendations for safe parsing, for example counter measures against compression bombs.

+The default parser resolves entities and protects against huge trees and deeply nested entities.
+To disable entities expansion, use a custom parser object:

     from lxml import etree